disasterisk-dev/knitr-app/README.md

-# Knitr
+# Knitr PWA

-Knitr is a Progressive Web App powered by React and Supabase.
+I built Knitr for my partner, who knits for hours every day and wanted an all-in-one solution to keeping track of patterns, stitch counts and designs.

 ### Attributions